easyscience/dynamics-lib/docs/docs/user-guide/concept.md

-The goal of EasyDynamics is to make it easy to fit QENS and powder INS data.
+EasyDynamics is a a fitting tool for neutron spectroscopy, mainly dedicated to amorphous materials and crystalline powders.

 The fit is carried out by an `Analysis` object, which contains an `Experiment` that contains the data, a `SampleModel` that describes the